davidkellis/confefe/README.md

   amy
 ]

-# bracketed map of hyphenated lists is not allowed
+# bracketed map of unbracketed lists is not allowed

 # bracketed map of bracketed lists
 {boys: [bob, joe, roy],